Vintage Wooden Hickory Shaft Golf Clubs

 Antique Wood Golf Club Names Were Quite Colorful In The Past

-Modern woods and irons as well as the putter had some quite exotic names in the past.
+Modern woods and irons as well as the putter were identified by some quite exotic club names in the past.
 Below you will see a chart that shows the club names that were replaced with the modern numbered clubs that are the common format today.

 Putter; > Blank